MaartenAfschrift/OpenSim_SourceAD/README.md

         cd C:/opensim-ad-core-dependencies-build

-9. Use CMake to download, compile and install the dependencies:
+9. Use CMake to download, compile and install the dependencies (don't worry about the warnings):

         cmake --build . --config RelWithDebInfo